 Please note: This sample contains .NET code.
-We do not offer support on modifying or debugging .NET code.
+We do not offer support in modifying or debugging .NET code.
 Only for advanced users.

 Scenario: Customer wants to display a monetary value formatted like a currency with commas and 2 decimals in an IPT label.
 This should be displayed on the Sales Order and should be updated when a new customer is selected.

-To make it work you will need a .NET Code snippet that read the value as a double value and then convert it to a string.
+To make it work you will need a .NET Code snippet that reads the value as a double value and then convert it to a string.

 Setup: